unclead/yii2-multiple-input/docs/configuration.md

 **tabindex** _integer_: use it to customize a form element `tabindex`

+**attributeOptions** _array_: client-side options of the attribute, e.g. enableAjaxValidation.
+You can use this property for custom configuration of the column (attribute).
+By default, the column will use options which are defined on widget level.

+_Supported versions >= 2.1.0

-**columnOptions** _array|\Closure_ the HTML attributes for the indivdual table body column.
+**columnOptions** _array|\Closure_: the HTML attributes for the indivdual table body column.
 This can be either an array specifying the common HTML attributes for indivdual body column, or an anonymous function that returns an array of the HTML attributes.

 It should have the following signature:
 ```php